-Your T-Maxx 3.3 requires timely maintenance in order to stay in top running condition.
+Your Revo requires timely maintenance in order to stay in top running condition.
 Neglecting the maintenance could allow dirt, deposits, and moisture to build up inside the engine leading to internal engine failure.
 The following procedures should be taken very seriously.

-- After each hour of running:
+After each hour of running:

-- Clean and re-oil the pre-filter air filter element.
-At every 3-4 hours, also clean and re-oil the primary air filter element.
-The instructions for these maintenance procedures are on page 15.
+- Clean and re-oil the air filter.
+The instructions for this procedure are on page 20.
 We cannot stress enough the value of cleaning your air filter at the scheduled intervals.
-The cleanliness and condition of your air filter directly influences the running life span or your engine.
-Do not skip air filter maintenance!

-- Clean the outside of the engine of accumulated dirt, oil, and grime.
-Accumulated grime will decrease the engine's ability to cool itself.

-- Tighten the wheel nuts (especially on the left side).
-Use the included universal wrench.
+The cleanliness and condition of your air filter directly influences the running life span of your engine.
+Do not skip air filter maintenance! - Clean the outside of the engine of accumulated dirt, oil, and grime.
+Accumulated grime will decrease the engine's ability to cool itself. - To maintain optimum radio system performance, the RX Power Pack (receiver battery) should be recharged after each hour of runtime. - Tighten the wheel nuts (especially on the left side).
+Use the included 17mm wheel nut wrench.

-- After each running session:
+After each running session:

 - Perform after-run maintenance on the engine.
-This clears the engine of destructive moisture and other corrosive deposits.
-This is extremely important for the life of the engine.
-See After-run Procedure, right.
+This clears the engine

+of destructive moisture and other corrosive deposits.
+This is extremely

+important for the life of the engine.
+Read on for after-run maintenance

+procedures.

-- Inspect the gears for wear, broken teeth, or debris lodged between the teeth.
+- Inspect the gears for wear, broken teeth, or debris lodged between the teeth

 - Inspect the vehicle for obvious damage or wear.
 Look for:

 - 1. Loose or missing screws

 - 2. Cracked, bent, or damaged parts

 - 3. Cut or loose wiring

 - 4. Cut or kinked fuel lines

 - 5. Signs of fuel leakage